Dual Diagnosis Treatment Plano, IL

 Services provided:

-• Adult women, rehab for adult men and judicial clients
+• Judicial clients, rehab for adult women and adult men

-• Recovery management, mental health services and social skills development
+• Case managers, mental health services and social skills development

 Taking Control - 14.5 miles from Plano, IL

-Taking Control is a dual diagnosis treatment center in North Aurora, Illinois that provides treatment services for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as schizoid personality disorder.
+Taking Control is a dual-diagnosis treatment center in North Aurora, Illinois that offers treatment for mental health and substance abuse disorders that include panic disorder as well as eating disorders.

 Address: 106 South Lincolnway, Suites A, B, D, E and F, North Aurora, IL 60542 in Kane County